 Notes: This post was updated slightly on May 18, 2021.
 A version of this flowchart and accompanying text was originally published in 2013 at Roots Grow the Tree.
-Many thanks to Alice Sofiasdiakonos for the great link about neurodiversity terms.
+Many thanks to Alice Sofiasdiakonos for introducing me to the excellent work of Dr. Nick Walker.

 *Cisgender means non-trans.
 It bears noting that gender diverse is being increasingly used in the Global South and in international contexts to refer to everyone whose genders don’t conform to gender binary cultural expectations; see “Ask a Radical Copyeditor: What’s the Best Way to Refer to Everyone Who Isn’t Cis?” for more.